crossplane/crossplane/docs/reference/composition.md

 ```

 > If your XR or claim isn't working as you'd expect you can try running `kubectl
-> describe xrd` for details - pay particular attention to any events and status
+> describe` against it for details - pay particular attention to any events and
-> conditions.
-You may need to follow the references from claim to XR to composed
+> status conditions.
+You may need to follow the references from claim to XR to
-> resources to find out what's happening.
+> composed resources to find out what's happening.

 ## CompositeResourceDefinitions